chiang924/Machine-Learning-and-Deep-Learning/README.md

 # Machine-Learning-and-Deep-Learning
 Using machine learning and deep learning to process large-scale data, optimize and find the best parameters, and predict data beyond the labeled samples.
-# Machine-Learning-and-Deep-Learning

-This repository contains my coursework and experiments for the **Machine Learning and Deep Learning** class, including homework notebooks and a complete **landslide (collapse) prediction pipeline** based on tree models.

 ---

 ## Project Structure

 - `Collapse_Prediction/`
-  End-to-end pipeline for binary landslide prediction using Random Forest and XGBoost.
+  End-to-end pipeline for binary landslide prediction using Random Forest and XGBoost and CATBoost.
 - `HW2/`, `HW3/`, `HW4/`
   Jupyter notebooks and scripts for other course assignments.
 - `README.md`